…with a couple of non-romance ones because I was on a roll.

 “If I didn’t know any better,” she said softly, “I’d swear the sweeper was attempting to be charming.”

 Why would that be charming?
 Whatever.
 Notice we’ve gone meta again.
-For her it’s normal, since going meta is one way that chicks have of shit-testing you, trying to disrupt your game to see how solid it is, and trying to throw themselves out of state so they don’t have sex with every guy who has memorized a couple of good lines.
+For her it’s normal, since going meta is one way that chicks have of shit-testing you, trying to disrupt your game to see how solid your frame is, and trying to throw themselves out of state so they don’t have sex with every guy who has memorized a couple of good lines.
 But for a man it’s a dangerous trap, and Locke makes the mistake of jumping right into it:

 “You might as well assume,” said Locke, “that I’m always attempting to be charming where you’re concerned.”
 [Weak.]